Long Island Election Calendar: Primaries, Early Voting & Deadlines

 How to Stay Informed

-Because some local elections are on different schedules, Long Island voters should use official resources:
+Because some local elections follow different schedules, Long Island voters should rely on official resources for exact dates, registration rules, polling places, and sample ballots:

 In Summary

-• School budget votes are usually in May each year.
+• School budget votes are usually held in May each year.

-This election calendar overview helps Long Island residents understand when civic participation opportunities occur throughout the year.
+This overview is intended to help Long Island residents understand when civic participation opportunities generally arise throughout the year.
+For any specific election, check ahead before visiting a poll site or submitting a ballot request.